There are three kinds of queries in ksqlDB: persistent, push, and pull. Each gives you different ways to work with rows of events.

 As a dual to the push query example, a pull query for a geographic location would ask for the current map coordinates of a particular user.
 Because it's a pull query, it returns immediately with a finite result and closes its connection.
 This is ideal for rendering a user interface once, at page load time.
 It's generally a good fit for any sort of synchronous control flow.

 Pull queries enable you to fetch the current state of a materialized view.
 Because materialized views are incrementally updated as new events arrive, pull queries run with predictably low latency.
 They're a great match for request/response flows.
 For asynchronous application flows, see Push Query.
+Pull queries are expressed using a strict subset of ANSI SQL.

 Execute a pull query by sending an HTTP request to the ksqlDB REST API, and the API responds with a single response.